Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Becoming a freelancer in Belgium is open to anyone of working age regardless of where they come from.
 Those from outside the EU/EFTA may need a visa to enter Belgium as well as a Belgian residence permit.
-Certain professions in Belgium are regulated, meaning that only those with the necessary qualifications, experience or license can practice them.
+Regulations apply for certain professions in Belgium.
+This means that only those with the necessary qualifications, experience, or license can practice them.
 You can find details of these on the Business Belgium website.

 How to become a freelancer in Belgium as an expat

 Obtaining a professional card (Belgian permit) to work as a freelancer